BrazenCloud/Actions/ad/computers/getFilter/README.md

 <!-- region Generated -->
 # ad:computers:getFilter

-Returns computers from Active Directory
+Returns computers from Active Directory using a filter.

 ## Metadata